BpaLabTHCologne/bpa_lab_demonstration_factory/README.md

 Install docker, e.g. docker desktop application based on your system preference (Windows/macOS) or Docker nativ (Linux) is required

-## Using docker compose to deploy entire solution
+## Using docker compose to deploy and start entire solution

 :information_source: Docker 20.10.16+ is required.